27 October, 2020

 A website of such a page structure may be simple, but it’s not necessarily small.
 Quite the contrary – it might have hounders of blog posts and pages as well as dozens of tags, categories and authors.
 It may also attract tons of traffic every day.
 However, when it comes to content management, it is still a simple website.
 A lot of popular blogs and online magazines you follow are great examples of such websites.

-For a website like this, a CMS such as WordPress or Joomla! seem to be the best option.
-Their core features don’t go as far as Drupal’s, but it’s still more than enough to cover all the needs of such a simple website.
-At the same time, they are easy to setup and master and can be easily extended, without coding, with a variety of plugins.
+For a website like this, a CMS such as WordPress or Joomla seem to be the best option.
+Their core features don’t go as far as Drupal’s, but it’s still more than enough to cover all the needs of such a simple website that needs a little more than a domain name, web hosting and perhpas a drag and drop website builder.
+At the same time, they are easy to set up and master and can be easily extended, without coding, with a variety of plugins.
 Markdown-based Pico may also work for a site like this, provided it doesn’t have too many pages and the author has a certain level of technical knowledge.

 Another interesting alternative is a static site content management system such as Netlify CMS.
 With Netlify, you can publish, manage and style your content.
 It’s easy to set up, extremely lightweight and very fast.
 But it only offers basic features.
 Templates also offer only very minimalist styling.
 Still, it’s fantastic and highly recommended by TSH developers way of managing simple text-based content on a small scale.
 It’s perfect for a personal blog or documentation site.
 Netlify, the parent platform of Netlify CMS, is now also one of the top deployment applications according to our own State of Frontent 2020 report.